Measure Roof Pitch Angle Online

 What output is best for reviewing a gable roof photo?

-Use PNG when the marked roof reference must be reviewed visually, CSV or Excel when measure roof pitch angle readings need a table, JSON when you want to preserve state, SVG when the overlay should remain clean, and PDF when a gable roof photo needs a compact report with notes.
+Use PNG when the marked roof reference must be reviewed visually, CSV or Excel when visual measurement readings need a table, JSON when you want to preserve state, SVG when the overlay should remain clean, and PDF when a gable roof photo needs a compact report with notes.